deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 * * *

-“*Hey Ava,”*
+"*Hey Ava,"*

-“*Big news: I got told today Im going to be honor graduate!”*
+"*Big news: I got told today Im going to be honor graduate!"*

-“*Theres so much Id like to write here, about what Ive been through.
+"*Theres so much Id like to write here, about what Ive been through.
 My head just feels full of ideas all settling into place at last.
 Theres just no way I could cram it all into 15 minutes so Im not even going to try.
-Its so weird Week 0 feels like it was yesterday and like it was years ago at the same time I wonder if youll even recognize me?”*
+Its so weird Week 0 feels like it was yesterday and like it was years ago at the same time I wonder if youll even recognize me?"*

 *I cant wait to see you.
-Ive missed you so much, its going to be unreal seeing you again.”*
+Ive missed you so much, its going to be unreal seeing you again."*

-*—Adam.*”
+*—Adam."*

 * * *

 **Date Point: 5y 2m AV**
 **Lackland AFB, San Antonio, Texas, USA, Earth**

 ***Ava Rios***

-“Okay, I can’t see him.”
+"Okay, I can’t see him."

 Ava gave Gabriel a teasing smile.
-“You don’t recognise your own son?”
+"You don’t recognise your own son?"
 She asked.

-“I’m looking right at the guy carrying the flag at the front of his flight, and that’s *not* my son, I’d swear to it.”
+"I’m looking right at the guy carrying the flag at the front of his flight, and that’s *not* my son, I’d swear to it."
 Gabriel protested.

-“It’s Adam.”
+"It’s Adam."
 She promised.
-“Right height and build, right face.”
+"Right height and build, right face."

-“He moves differently.”
+"He moves differently."

 There was a deep-throated chuckle from Gabe’s left.
-“It’s called ‘*marching*’ mate.”
+"It’s called '*marching*’ mate."
 Powell told him.
 The captain had declined to share his reasons for attending the graduation, but in any case he stood out less than Ava would have guessed.
 His wasn’t even the only non-US uniform present.
 In any case, Powell had a remarkable ability to stand still, watchful and quiet and slip people’s attention when he wanted to.
 He was scanning the few hundred trainees in the parade with a cool, level stare that took in the details.
-“Your lad’s an Airman now.”
+"Your lad’s an Airman now."

 Gabe frowned at him.
-“He’s…still the same person under it all though, right?”
+"He’s…still the same person under it all though, right?"

-“Even better.”
+"Even better."
 Powell said.
-“Trust me, he’s the same bloke under it all, but he’ll be sharper now, more confident.
-Probably in a bloody good mood, too.”
+"Trust me, he’s the same bloke under it all, but he’ll be sharper now, more confident.
+Probably in a bloody good mood, too."

 Gabriel looked back and squinted.
 Ava guessed that he was trying to connect the buff, buzz-cut creature of precision and intensity in front